-To the extent permitted by state law, or if authorized by the owner or other party in control of the property, the Superintendent, its agents, officers, and employees may enter upon privately owned property for the purpose of performing their duties under this bylaw and regulations and may make or cause to be made such (examinations, surveys or sampling as the Superintendent deems reasonably necessary.
+To the extent permitted by state law, or if authorized by the owner or other party in control of the property, the Superintendent, its agents, officers, and employees may enter upon privately owned property for the purpose of performing their duties under this chapter and regulations and may make or cause to be made such examinations, surveys or sampling as the Superintendent deems reasonably necessary

-The decisions or orders of the Superintendent and Board of Sewer Commissioners shall be final.
+The decisions or orders of the Superintendent and Board of Water-Sewer Commissioners shall be final.
 Further relief shall be to a court of competent jurisdiction.

-The remedies listed in this bylaw are not exclusive of any other remedies available under any applicable federal, state or local law.
+The remedies listed in this chapter are not exclusive of any other remedies available under any applicable federal, state or local law.

-The Superintendent shall publish, at least annually, in the largest daily newspaper where the MS4 is located, a list of the users that, during the previous twelve months, were in significant noncompliance with applicable stormwater management standards and requirements.
+The Superintendent shall publish at least annually, in the largest daily newspaper where the MS4 is located, a list of the users that, during the previous 12 months, were in significant noncompliance with applicable stormwater management standards and requirements.
 The term "significant noncompliance" shall mean:

 Any discharge of pollutants that has caused imminent endangerment to the public or to the environment, or has resulted in the Superintendent's exercise of its emergency authority to halt or prevent such a discharge;

-Failure to meet, within 90 days of the scheduled date, a compliance schedule milestone contined in a stormwater discharge permit or enforcement order for starting construction, completing construction, or attaining final compliance;
+Failure to meet, within 90 days of the scheduled date, a compliance schedule milestone contained in a stormwater discharge permit or enforcement order for starting construction, completing construction, or attaining final compliance;

 Failure to accurately report noncompliance; or

-If any provision, paragraph, sentence, or clause, of this bylaw, code, or any order or permit of the Superintendent shall be held invalid for any reason, all other provisions shall continue in full force and effect.
+If any provision, paragraph, sentence, or clause, of this chapter, Code, or any order or permit of the Superintendent shall be held invalid for any reason, all other provisions shall continue in full force and effect.

-All parts of this code in conflict herewith are hereby repealed.
+All parts of this chapter in conflict herewith are hereby repealed.